daniyalmaster693/MenuScores/README.md

 ## Usage

-- **In order to use the notifications feature**, you must grant permission for MenuScores to send notifications.
-An option will be presented to do so in the settings window under the behavior tab by clicking the question mark icon.
+- Grant MenuScores notification permission from **Settings → Behavior** to receive game start and finish notifications.

-1. Clicking on the radio waves icon will show a list available leagues.
+1. Click the **radio waves** icon in the menu bar to browse available leagues.

-2. Hovering over a league show you different games.
+2. Hovering over a league will show you different games.
+From there you can select a game to pin to the **menu bar**, **notch**, or open it on ESPN.

-3. Hovering over a game will allow you to choose from pinning the game to your menubar, notch, or viewing the game page in your browser on ESPN. **Important: If you pin a game to the notch and then to the menubar, the app will only update the newest pin**.
+3. Configure enabled leagues, favorite teams, notifications, and other preferences from the **Settings** window.

-**Note: the notch feature works best on Macbooks with a notch.
-It will still work on non notched devices, but hovering over it will not open the expanded view.
-You can still expand the notch using the expand notch shortcut**
+**Note:** The notch display works best on MacBooks with a notch.
+On Macs without a notch, the notch can still be expanded using the **Expand Notch** keyboard shortcut.

-4. You can use the clear set game option to remove a game, or pin a different game to clear a pinned game.

-5. When a game is pinned to the notch, expanding it will reveal different info depending on the game state and league.

-6. You can configure enabled leagues from the preferences window.

 ### Auto Pin Games